SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Mechanisms/Dart Trap.md

   - name: Direction
     value: The dart trap fires in a fixed direction.
 features:
+  - type: feature
+    feature_type: trait
-  - name: Deactivate
+    name: Deactivate
     icon: 🌀
     effects:
       - effect: As a maneuver, a creature adjacent to a dart trap can make an **Agility test**.
-        t1: The creature triggers the trap and is targeted by it.
+        tier1: The creature triggers the trap and is targeted by it.
-        t2: The trap is deactivated but the creature is slowed (EoT).
+        tier2: The trap is deactivated but the creature is slowed (EoT).
-        t3: The trap is deactivated and doesn't trigger.
+        tier3: The trap is deactivated and doesn't trigger.
+  - type: feature
+    feature_type: trait
-  - name: Activate
+    name: Activate
     icon: ❕
     effects:
       - effect: A pressure plate, switch, or other linked trigger is activated.
+      - name: Effect
-      - effect: The **Dart** ability.
+        effect: The **Dart** ability.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Dart
+    name: Dart
     icon: ❗️
     keywords:
       - Ranged
       - Strike
       - Weapon
-    type: Free triggered action
+    usage: Free triggered action
     distance: Ranged 5
     target: One creature or object
     trigger: A pressure plate, switch, or other linked trigger is activated.
     effects:
       - roll: Power Roll + 2
-        t1: 2 damage
+        tier1: 2 damage
-        t2: 4 damage
+        tier2: 4 damage
-        t3: 5 damage
+        tier3: 5 damage
+  - type: feature
+    feature_type: trait
-  - name: Upgrades
+    name: Upgrades
     icon: ⭐️
     effects:
+      - name: Poison Darts
+        cost: +2 EV
-      - effect: The darts are tipped with poison.
+        effect: The darts are tipped with poison.
 Any creature who takes damage from a dart also takes 1d6 poison damage at the start of each of their turns (save ends).
-        name: Poison Darts
+      - name: Large Darts
-        cost: +2 EV
+        cost: +1 EV
-      - effect: Larger, heavier darts impart kinetic force to the trap's attack.
+        effect: Larger, heavier darts impart kinetic force to the trap's attack.
 A target of the **Dart** ability is pushed 1 square on a tier 1 outcome, 2 squares on a tier 2 outcome, or 3 squares on a tier 3 outcome.
-        name: Large Darts
+      - name: Gatling Darts
-        cost: +1 EV
+        cost: +4 EV
-      - effect: The dart trap is equipped with multiple barrels to launch darts at a high rate of fire.
+        effect: The dart trap is equipped with multiple barrels to launch darts at a high rate of fire.
 The **Dart** ability loses the Ranged and Strike and takes the Area keyword, its area becomes a 5 x 1 line within 1, and it deals an extra 1d6 damage.
-        name: Gatling Darts
-        cost: +4 EV
+  - type: feature
+    feature_type: trait
-  - name: Hidden
+    name: Hidden
     icon: ⭐️
     effects:
       - effect: The dart trap is hidden until triggered or detected.